Gobeyn/dumpling/README.md

 - Currently, there are a few things that are hard coded that shouldn't be.
 Mainly, the editing of paper information files assumes `kitty` and `neovim` are installed and there is no configuration to change that.
-- We should add logging, currently there are a lot of errors that can occur which do not crash the program, but also give us no information into what went wrong.

 ## Why Dumpling